home-controller/homeauto_network/README.md

 1. For the collision detection to work properly and the smallest number to have priority the MSB(most significant bit) needs to be sent first.

-2. bits[1 Maybe more] A pull down pulse to say I am about to start sending.
+2. bits[1 Maybe more] SOF(start of frame) Bit(s) A pull down pulse to say I am about to start sending.
 Be a good idea to add a var for number of bits here, to make checking each time through main loop more reliable.
+Maybe add an option for high bit(or even 1/2 bit) after the pull low, to help with timings as if checking in the main loop for example might not know when the pull low started.
 3. bits[1] RTR (Remote Transmission Request).
 3.1.
 RTR = 0: for date frame. or RTR=1 for: "Remote-Request Frame".
 should we add a bit to set when we are sending the message back to say we handled it here.